 Since Culinary Village is Friday-Sunday, I definitely recommend doing one day there and then checking out what’s beyond CV.
 You can totally head to Charleston Wine + Food and just do Culinary Village and have an incredible time.
 But, if you want to dig deeper into food and events, they have a slew of options.
 We did the Au Natural wine tasting at Graft.
 Cathy and Kristin did Lunch Squad (total envy we didn’t get to join), and we all did

 These tickets are separate from Culinary Village and I recommend adding at least 2 to your itinerary for the weekend.
 Below are a few snaps from our Au Natural Wine Tasting Class at Graft.
+This was the perfect beverage workshop to take to learn a bit about wine and taste some new ones.
+There are so many hands on classes you can take too, pick and choose what you love!

 4. It’s In Charleston